Human trafficking in Morocco: Prosecution (2009)

-Protection
+Protection (2009)

 Morocco made limited progress in protecting victims of trafficking over the last year.
 Foreign trafficking victims are often treated as undocumented migrants, subject to arrest and deportation.
 Government officials continued to detain and deport large numbers of undocumented sub-Saharan migrants without taking adequate steps to identify trafficking victims among them.
 These detained migrants, some of whom may have been trafficking victims, were usually left at the Algerian border, often without food or water.
 There were reports that some were robbed, assaulted, and sexually abused by criminal gangs that operate in the area.
 The government did not offer legal alternatives to the removal of foreign victims of trafficking to countries where they might face retribution or hardship.
 Morocco does not encourage victims to participate in investigations against their traffickers.
 Some victims reportedly testified but were subsequently deported.
 Sub-Saharan African women who are forced into prostitution in Morocco were not likely to report crimes for fear of being deported.
 NGOs provided most services to domestic victims of trafficking.
-Undocumented migrants – some of whom may have been trafficking victims – reportedly suffered physical abuse at the hands of Moroccan police.
+Undocumented migrants - some of whom may have been trafficking victims - reportedly suffered physical abuse at the hands of Moroccan police.
 Government-operated Child Protection Units in Casablanca and Marrakesh offered assistance to street children and other victims of violence, abuse, and sexual exploitation, possibly including victims of trafficking.
 The government also operated a hotline that referred women and children who are victims of violence and sexual assault to women's groups for possible assistance.
 It is uncertain if any trafficking victims were identified or protected through the hotline in the reporting period.
 According to the Ministry of Foreign Affairs, Moroccan diplomatic missions provided assistance to Moroccans who were trafficked abroad.

-Prevention
+Prevention (2009)

 The Moroccan government made some efforts in preventing human trafficking in 2010.
 The government included anti-human trafficking modules in training programs for the Royal Gendarmerie, the Auxiliary Forces, and the police.
 In April 2009, the Ministry of Justice conducted an awareness raising course for magistrates about victim protection and working with trafficking victims who have been affected by violence or sexual exploitation.
 The government's labor inspectors, who were appointed as child labor focal points in each of the 45 inspector offices, received training from an international organization during the year.
 Authorities did not raise public awareness of the commercial sexual exploitation of children and women and did not take any reported measures to reduce the demand for commercial sex acts.
 The Moroccan government provided birth certificates for all nationals, including children in isolated rural areas, and issued national identity cards for all citizens on their 18th birthday.
 All Moroccan soldiers participating in UN peacekeeping missions receive training on the issue of commercial sexual exploitation.
 The Moroccan government cooperated with the IOM in preparing a publicly available report that included a comprehensive overview of the government's strengths and weaknesses on trafficking issues and included recommendations for legislative and policy reforms.
 Morocco is not a party to the 2000 UN TIP Protocol.